patchlevel/event-sourcing/docs/repository.md

 ```
 :::note
 The query is fast and does not load any event.
-This means that the state of the aggregate is not rebuild either.
+This means that the state of the aggregate is not rebuilt either.
 :::

 ## Custom Repository